Who we are

 CSIS Charity Fund is an independent registered charity, linked to the Civil Service Insurance Society* (hence the CSIS in our name).

-A Deed of Covenant between the charity and the insurance society instructs CSIS to pay us its annual trading surplus.
+A Deed of Covenant between the charity and the insurance society binds CSIS to donate to us its annual trading surplus.
 This gives us the funds we need to meet our aims – namely ‘the relief of need, hardship and distress among serving, former and retired civil and public servants and their dependants’.

 Our activities are regulated by the Charity Commission.
 The decision on how our funds are used is made by a board of independent Trustees.
 The board’s primary aim is to give grants to other charitable and not-for-profit bodies that provide advice, support and practical help to those who have been involved in civil or public life.
 Those charities may offer help direct to individuals, or fund projects that benefit them within the communities where they live.
-Since 2008, we have awarded grants totalling nearly £5 million.
+Since 2007, we have awarded grants of some £8.6 million.

 To find out more about the people and organisations we support today, the history of the charity, our trustees and our finances, click on the relevant pages in the ‘More about us’ section in the menu above.